starseeker-code/patrones-dise-o/readme.md

 <summary>Open/Closed</summary>

 **Definition**
-> Objects or entities should be open for extension but closed for modification
+> Objects should be open for extension but closed for modification

 This principle allows for code evolution without introducing breaking changes.
 While it introduces more coupling, it allows for nice tree-like structures of inheritance.
 Badly done, it'll form a spagghetti anti-pattern.